Essay - Three Rules for Model Building Success

 Three Rules for Successful Model Building

-Rule No. 1 - Your eye is more critical than that of your visitors or viewers.
+Rule 1 - Your eye is more critical than that of your visitors or viewers.
 So?
 Don't be too quick to criticize your own modeling or to give up on a model.
 Push through - the model you thought was subpar may just elicit admiring questions from friends and visitors about how you did something.
 Of course, this is not a paean to sloppy modeling - do your best, don't accept mediocrity.

-Rule No. 2 - It has become well-worn advice to just take your time when modeling - true enough but considered by another angle - be sure to budget time for do-overs.
-Don't get dejected when an element in a model is does not result well - budget in your mind extra time for this - do not beat yourself up when you must take the time to do something over again.
+Rule 2 - It has become well-worn advice to just take your time when modeling - true enough but considered by another angle - be sure to budget time for do-overs.
+Don't get dejected when an element in a model does not result well - budget in your mind extra time for this - do not beat yourself up when you must take the time to do something over again.

 Comments